terrenceshi/portfolio_3d/README.md

     - either hardcode since height pixel values
     - or change the containers transition property such that it wont transition on width change

- - make ONE song to make music height discrepency better
+ - make two songs to make music height discrepency better

  - Add some cool effects for playing track